Lab Manager

 Date Joined: Winter 2025

-Co-supervisor: Leijun Li
+Co-Supervisor: Leijun Li

 Bio: Amir Ahmadi Chadegani is a PhD student in the Department of Chemical and Materials Engineering at the University of Alberta.
 He joined the Alberta Next-Generation Additive Manufacturing (ANGAM) group in Winter 2025.
 His research focuses on laser additive manufacturing of Al-Mg alloys with rare earth elements to improve mechanical performance and microstructural stability.
 Amir’s project is co-supervised by Dr. Li and Dr. Yakout.
 He holds a bachelor’s degree in materials engineering and a master’s degree in a multidisciplinary program between mechanical and materials engineering, giving him a broad foundation in alloy design, welding, and advanced manufacturing.
 Outside of research, Amir enjoys hiking and swimming.